pudly/schmopera-hugo/content/articles/touring-life.md

 ## Reusable cutlery

 Going on tour is probably the least environmentally friendly thing I have done as a singer.
 Not only do we burn a lot of gas to get to the places where we will perform, but we also end up eating out every meal at places where reusable plates and cutlery is a distant fantasy.
-For the past 4 years, I have been working hard at home to reduce my trash to almost zero and before we left, I tried to come up with some essentials that would allow me to stay close to my environmental values.
+For the past four years, I have been working hard at home to reduce my trash to almost zero and before we left, I tried to come up with some essentials that would allow me to stay close to my environmental values.

 Here are the four things that I carried with me at all times that allowed me to drastically reduce the amount of trash that I produced: